sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Backdrop/README.md

-The Backdrop component serves as a simple solution to create a backdrop for modals and other kinds of overlays.
+The Backdrop component serves as a simple solution to create a backdrop for overlays.

 Here is a basic example of the component.
 The open state of the backdrop is controlled by the `isOpen` property.